 Shaden Alshammari

-I completed my B.S. in Mathematics and Computer Science at MIT, where I worked with amazing mentors including Deva Ramanan and Shu Kong at CMU's Argo AI Center, as well as Abhinav Gupta and Victoria Dean at CMU's Robotics Institute.
+I completed my B.S. in Mathematics and Computer Science at MIT, where I worked with amazing mentors Deva Ramanan and Shu Kong at CMU's Argo AI Center, as well as Abhinav Gupta and Victoria Dean at CMU's Robotics Institute.

 Beyond research, I'm active in the math olympiad community as a former contestant (IMO Bronze 2017, EGMO and BMO Gold 2016).
 I also train students, design problems, and I served as a deputy leader and observer at IMO and EGMO.